Logics-Software/template/docs/README.md

-# Hando PHP MVC Template
+# Logics PHP MVC Template

-A lightweight, modern PHP MVC template based on the Hando dashboard design.
+A lightweight, modern PHP MVC template based on the Logics dashboard design.
 This template provides a solid foundation for building web applications with clean architecture, modern UI components, and multi-database support.

 ## Features